It puts the power of choosing how you spend your time and efforts with your business back in your hands.

-As scary and counter-intuitive as it sounds, this is where we try to kill the project to see if it can survive pressure.
-We turn possible objections around by bringing them up first.
+But we still want to try to kill it early as a way to build trust and not waste anyone's time.
 For example, saying, "Given the size of your company, I'm not sure you even need us.
 What made you interested in talking with us?"
 Which puts the burden of proof on them to show that they do in fact need your specialized expertise.
 It's much better than having to answer the inevitable question of "How are you any different from our current agency partners?"

 To be clear, we will not be closing the deal.
 That responsibility should stay with the agency principal.
 But we will work together on navigating closing discussions and pushing back on the typical sales process.

-The "60" in TOM/60 refers to a direct check-in with every "nurturing" prospect every 60 days.
+The "90" in TOM/90 refers to a direct check-in with every "nurturing" prospect every 90 days.
 We simply ask if they foresee any projects where a collaboration makes sense.
-The biggest reason opportunities are lost are because agencies don't consistently follow up and stay in front of their warm relationships so that they end up going cold.
-TOM/60 works great at keeping them warm without losing poise or being annoying.
+One of the biggest reasons opportunities are lost are because agencies don't consistently follow up and stay in front of their warm relationships so that they end up going cold.
+TOM/90 works great at keeping them warm without losing poise or being annoying.